-The new model of personalised transition was developed by the governors and the head teacher at Talbot Specialist School, in partnership with Sheffield City Council and NHS Sheffield, and is the most radical form of personalisation in the UK.
+The new model of Personalised Transition was developed by governors and the head teacher at Talbot Specialist School, in partnership with Sheffield City and NHS Sheffield, and is the most radical form of personalisation in the UK.
 It offers an innovative model of bringing together funding from three sources to support young people with complex support needs moving into adulthood in the supportive environment of the young person's school.
 It's a good example of how creative thinking and partnership working can successfully transform the life chances of disabled school leavers.
-From 2007, for the first time ever, young people and families have been able to control individual budgets from social care, health care and education.
+From 2007 for the first time ever, young people and families have been able to control individual budgets from social care, health care and education.
 In the first two years 23 young people and their families received an individual budget.

-The personalised transition model is shown in Figure 1, overleaf.

-Family leadership
+Figure 1.
+Personalised Transition

+The four essential elements of the model demonstrate this further:
-In Sheffield, systematic improvements in planning, communication and joint working between agencies mean that the right of young disabled people and families to be in control of planning their move to adult life is respected and has become the foundation on which personalised transition works.
-This means a new and different relationship between young people and families and people working with them.

-Curriculum for citizenship

-Education is centred on informing students about future options, giving them opportunities to try things out, making informed choices and equipping them for adult life and for being active citizens.
+- 1. Family leadership In Sheffield systematic improvements in planning, communication and joint working amongst different agencies meant that the right of young disabled people and families to be in control of planning their move to adult life is respected and has become the foundation on which Personalised Transition works.
+This means a new and different relationship between young people and families and people working with them. - 2.
+Curriculum for citizenship Education is centred on informing students about future options; giving them opportunities to try things out; make informed choices; and equipping them for adult life and for being active citizens.
 Learning from this experience means that from the school year 2009/10 the School has taken the lead in supporting their students to plan for positive and fulfilling futures.
-The School is now using Simon Duffy's Keys to Citizenship (2006) as a framework for all its work (Figure 2, overleaf).

-Person-centred transition planning, introduced through the curriculum, helps to ensure that the young person's gifts, skills, needs, wishes and natural supports and friendships are built on, rather than looking for a response within traditional services.
-Working towards an empowering, person-centred way of working (including person-centred reviews) throughout the School and not just at transition has gone hand in hand with the culture of young people having a voice and having choice and control.
+The School is now using Simon Duffy's Keys to Citizenship (2006) as a framework for all its work (See Figure 2).
+Person-centred transition planning, introduced through the curriculum, helps to ensure that the young person's gifts, skills, needs, wishes and natural supports and friendships are built on rather than looking for a response within traditional services.
+Working towards an empowering, person-centred way of working (including person-centred reviews) throughout the School and not just at transition has gone hand in hand with the culture of young people having a voice and having choice and control. - 3.
+Individual budgets If young people are entitled to support, funding or access to particular services then these entitlements must be clear and transparent so that people can evaluate what is available, plan effectively and know how best to use any resources they can control.
+Talbot School supports each student to compile an 'All about Me' folder with photos, a one page profile and a practical summary of the student's communication skills with any relevant advice to readers.

-Individual budgets

-If young people are entitled to support, funding or access to particular services, then these entitlements must be clear and transparent so that people can evaluate what is available, plan effectively and know how best to use any resources they can control.
-Talbot School supports each student to compile an All about Me folder with photos, a one-page profile and a practical summary of the student's communication skills, with any relevant advice to readers.
 People who know the students well contribute to the booklet.
-These are live documents, intended to be updated as needed.

-Co-ordinated expert support

-Personalised transition planning is school-based and focuses on the young person.
-Professionals from social care, health and Sheffield College come together with schools to plan and co-ordinate support to young people and their families.
+These are live documents, intended to be updated as needed. - 4.
+Coordinated expert support Personalised transition planning is school based and focuses on the young person.
+Professionals from social care, health and Sheffield College come together with school to plan and coordinate support to young people and their families.
 The aim is to have a key professional working with each young person and their family to maximise empowerment and minimise interference and complexity.
-The support must be co-ordinated and simplified.
+The support must be coordinated and simplified.
 Families and young people who have left school in the last two years and professionals have endorsed this approach.

-Outcomes
+Figure 2.
+Keys to Citizenship

+4. OUTCOMES